rubymonsters/ruby-for-beginners/source/16-exercises/03-arrays_1.md

 [10, 8, 4, 2]
 ```

-Find at least three different solutions for this last change.
+Bonus: Find at least three different solutions for this last change.